uptonking/note4yaoo/note-web-layout-table.md

     - Align cell content
     - column margins
     - zebra striping
+    - column spans
-    - column spans: There is no way to do rowspans on a flex table.
+      - There is no way to do rowspans on a flex table. ???!!!

-- You can use the same cell styling for other types of markup, even standard table markup
+- You can use the same cell styling for other types of markup
+  - even standard table markup
+  - for list, box, etc.
 - For older browsers, you can detect flexbox (with Modernizer) and show the mobile version, which is a good example of graceful degradation as fallback ui.

 - ### [CSS only Responsive Tables_2012](https://dbushell.com/2016/03/04/css-only-responsive-tables/)